Skip to content

 Important: always dilute it properly to protect teeth and the digestive tract.

-One of the simplest ways to support the gut is through fibre-rich foods.
+One of the simplest ways to support the gut is through fibre-rich foods and a high-quality probiotic supplement that helps maintain a balanced microbiome.

 A practical habit: